ropensci-archive/rnbn/README.md

 To install the development version of `rnbn`, it's easiest to use the `devtools` package:

     # install.packages("devtools")
-    # NOTE: If you have not installed devtools before you will need to restart you R
+    # NOTE: If you have not installed devtools before you may need to restart you R
     # session before installing to avoid problems

     library(devtools)